MPParsley/reasoning-service/README.md

 ## Configuration and usage

 An example config is included in `config/knows`.
-This creats a preconfigured reasoning api under `/reason/knows` based on this [n3 tutorial](https://n3.restdesc.org/).
+This creates a preconfigured reasoning api under `/reason/knows` based on this [n3 tutorial](https://n3.restdesc.org/).

 - `.n3`-files contain rules and data
 - `.n3q`-files contain the query (optional).
 If no query files are provided, the full deductive closure will be returned